 - Zucchini – I have LOTS of zucchini recipes!

-I stuck to foods that are mostly good for you here.
+I stuck to the best foods for acid reflux that are also mostly good for you in general above.
 If you want to satisfy your sweet tooth, though, some safe desserts include:

 - Angel food cake or other spongy cakes